zero-to-mastery/JS_Fun_Practice/README.md

     filterRecurse,
 };</code>

-6. You can comment any function names in the <code>module.exports</code> that you haven't written yet, but a lot of the tests depend on previous functions to run properly so it's safer to write the functions in order
+6. You can comment out any function names in the <code>module.exports</code> that you haven't written yet, but a lot of the tests depend on previous functions to run properly so it's safer to write the functions in order
 7. Finally, <code>npm run test</code> to run the tests

 ## Functions